 - Soliciting colleague referrals: ask around your department or perhaps ask students for the names of professors with whom they’ve taken classes.

 Your role as mentor will differ greatly depending on the capacity in which you are working with an undergraduate researcher.
 UROP Research Sponsors will be working with first- and second-year students and thus much of the mentoring role will include teaching as you bring students up to speed on how research is carried out in your discipline.
 Faculty working with assistants through the Spring Humanities Assistantship program will work with students of various experience, but most will likely be juniors and seniors and thus may begin their assistantships with more independence and perhaps advance more quickly.
 Faculty supervising students in Honors in the Major or working on their own projects through DIS will take on yet another set of mentoring roles as they guide students through their own research projects, and these mentor-mentee relationships will vary widely depending on faculty and students’ personal styles.
-Faculty teaching courses with Graduate Research Consultants will have an entirely different role developing and facilitating a research project for their undergraduates, and this role will integrate classroom teaching with collaborating with your GRC.

 Some general tips for coordinating undergraduate research assistants: